bhdirect-ebooks/dev-docs/source/process/markup.md

 ### For code formatting

+#### "Pretty" Toolkit Script

+Run `pretty` to format markup in XHTML files of project ePubs (works only on `OEBPS/toc.xhtml` and files in `OEBPS/text`)

+* Run the script within an un-zipped ePub to format just that ePub's files
+* Run at the project root level, or within the `dev/epub` folder to format all ePubs in the project.
+* Run with `-c` to choose which ePubs to format.
+Your selection will persist for subsequent runs until you reselect, or override with `-a`
+* Run with `-w` to keep `pretty` actively formatting files when a change is detected
+* Run `toolkit pretty` to see more options and usage info

+#### "Prettify" Textfactory and AppleScript

 [PrettifyHTML.textfactory](https://cms.lifeway.com/share/page/site/bh-academic/document-details?nodeRef=workspace://SpacesStore/85d32d5c-4814-45ce-bcf9-e7e803ec4406) & [SourceFormat.profile](https://cms.lifeway.com/share/page/site/bh-academic/document-details?nodeRef=workspace://SpacesStore/b96d8d5b-bef0-4671-88fe-6dabba163419)

 * Place the `.textfactory` file in Library --> Application Support --> BBEdit --> Text Filters